 And those have screen shots in their own right.

+Game Center achievements and leaderboards also have images and localization.
+Are you counting?
+That's quite a lot of work there.
 And for those of you who have multiple apps on the store.

 First of all, congratulations and thank you.

 But also that means that there's that much more work to do, right?
 And really at that scale, no matter how good a UI we will put together in iTunes Connect, it's still going to get tedious and error-prone to copy and paste that data.
 No matter what we do, it will not scale.

 So let's take a look at doing it some other way.
 I will produce a command line tool called Transporter that manages inactions between your environment and iTunes Connect using an app metadata XML feed.

 The feed covers the areas I just named, the version level localization, the rates and pricing, and in-app purchases and Game Center achievements and leaderboards.
 It's not new functionality we are introducing.